Board Member Spotlights

 What’s one thing people might be surprised to learn about you?

 My family has owned a 142-acre farm in upstate New York since 1961.
 Originally it was a hops planation.
 In the '40's it was converted to a dairy farm.
 We rented out 60 acres of cropland, to a local dairy farmer receiving a calf, a pig, and all the hay we needed as payment.
 We raised, hunted and fished our own meat and grew our own produce.
 We even have a 1.5 acre frog pond with bass, pan fishes and a troublesome beaver.
 I left New York in 1976.
-My sister and her husband run the farm now.
+My sister and her husband runs the farm now.
 In 1978, I assisted a friend in Sturgeon Bay Wisconsin, in setting up a 100 acre organic dairy farm.

-Sonya Rio-Glick
+Sonia Rio-Glick

 What inspired you to join the board of SDA?
 What does SDA’s mission mean to you personally?